CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ## Using the Function

 Using the function `gis.text_to_centreline`, convert all bylaws text into centrelines and put the results into a table named `gis.bylaws_routing`.
-The query used is as shown below and can also be found [here](https://github.com/CityofToronto/bdit_data-sources/blob/text_to_centreline/gis/text_to_centreline/sql/table-bylaws_routing.sql). **Note** that there were a couple of them that raised a warning message and you can find out more in [Quality Control](#Quality-Control) part (iii) .
+The query used is as shown below and can also be found [here](sql/table-bylaws_routing.sql). **Note** that there were a couple of them that raised a warning message and you can find out more in [Outstanding Work](#Outstanding-Work) part (iii) .

 ```sql
 SET client_min_messages = warning;